leok7v/leok7v.github.io/page90.md

 }
 ~~~
 but harder to use.
 Though in robust code most of the functions must
-return error/success code and it must be checked by caller and acted
+return an error/success code, and it must be checked by the caller and acted
-accordingly.
-In rare situations where the performance is at stake
+upon accordingly.
+In rare situations where the performance is at stake,
-creative usage if setjmp() and longjmp() or similar exception like API/ABI
+creative usage of setjmp() and longjmp() or a similar exception-like API/ABI
 may be warranted (study libjpeg source code for a decent architecture
 using this technique).

 Early return
 ---
 Avoid early `return` like a plague.
-Just word of advise.
+Just a word of advice.
 You will be thankful.
-While is super simple scenarios like below usage of `return` result/error statements
+While in super-simple scenarios like below usage of `return` result/error statements
 may be warranted (the condition is binary, carved in stone and not going to change).
 ~~~
 int sqrt(float* result, float x) { // returns 0 on success and posix error code on failure